HazyResearch/deepdive/doc/walkthrough.md

 cp ../../examples/template/env.sh env.sh
 {% endhighlight %}

+The `env.sh` file configures environment variables that will be used in this application.
 Start modifying the `env.sh` file with your database name:

 {% highlight bash %}
+# File: env.sh
 export DBNAME=deepdive_spouse
 {% endhighlight %}